 Incubate 1-2 hours at room temperature or overnight at 4°C (in our experience, 4°C overnight gives the best results).
-Protect from light.
+If using fluorescently labeled primary antibodies, protect samples from light.

-Note: Other stains, such as nuclear counterstains, lectins, or phalloidin conjugates can be added together with labeled antibodies at this step.
+Notes:

-8. Rinse cells twice with PBS, then wash 3 x 5 minutes with PBS.
+- a.
+Due to their fast binding on-rates, MiniMabTM VHH nanobodies may require shorter incubation times relative to IgG antibodies.
+They may only require a 30 minute incubation instead of 1 hour to overnight. - b.
+Other stains, such as nuclear counterstains, lectins, or phalloidin conjugates, can be added together with labeled antibodies at this step, or at step 10 if using labeled secondary antibodies. - Rinse cells twice with PBS, then wash 3 times for 5 minutes each with PBS.

 Note: Alternatively, rinse cells twice with PBS, incubate in PBS for 30 minutes, then rinse with PBS.
-Cells can be left in PBS longer without negatively affecting staining.
+Cells can be left in PBS for longer times without negatively affecting staining.

+- If using directly labeled primary antibodies, proceed to step 12.
+If using labeled secondary antibodies, proceed to step 10. - 10.
+Dilute secondary antibody in blocking/permeabilization buffer at 1 ug/mL.
+Cover cells with secondary antibody solution as in step 5 and incubate for 30 minutes to 2 hours at room temperature, protected from light. - 11.
+Wash cells as in step 8. - 12.
 Mount samples in fluorescence antifade mounting media such as EverBriteTM Mounting Medium (medium with DAPI can be used for blue nuclear counterstaining).
 For chambered coverglass or multi-well coverglass plates, remove all traces of buffer and add enough mounting medium to completely cover the cells.

 Note: For coverslips, wetset or hard-set mounting medium may be used.
 Follow mounting medium instructions for mounting coverslips.
-If wetset mounting medium is used, the edges of the coverslip must be sealed with nail polish or CoverGripTM Coverslip Sealant (recommended) before imaging.
+If wetset mounting medium is used, the edges of the coverslip must be sealed with nail polish or CoverGripTM Coverslip Sealant (Cat.
+No. 23005) (recommended) before imaging.

-Store samples at 4°C and protected from light until ready to image.
-Usually, antibody stained samples can be stored in mounting medium at 4°C for six months or longer.
+13. Store samples at 4°C, protected from light, until ready to image.
+Samples can be stored in mounting medium at 4°C for six months or longer.